Intrapersonal Dynamics

 Insecurity emerges from the gap between who you are and who you think you need to for others to accept you.
 That gap is created by several forces.

 Secondly, social conditioning reinforces specific inadequacies.
-Culture, family, peers, media, etc. all communicate what’s valuable and what’s not.
+Culture, family, peers, media, etc. all communicate what they think is valuable and what they think isn’t.
 If you don’t fit those templates, insecurity follows.
 You’re too loud or too quiet, too ambitious or not driven enough, too emotional or too detached.
 The standards are often contradictory, but that doesn’t stop them from generating shame when you inevitably fail to meet them all.

 Third, past experiences create expectations.
 If you were criticized, rejected, or dismissed repeatedly, especially early in life, your brain learns to expect it.
 Insecurity becomes a protective mechanism: if you assume you’re inadequate, rejection won’t catch you off guard.
 But this “protection” becomes self fulfilling.
 You act from insecurity, which makes others respond negatively, which confirms your insecurity.